 Martin Chautari's library is envisaged primarily as a reference library that will serve the needs of researchers, journalists, social activists, students and other professionals.
 Hence its collection development policy is influenced by the research topics that have been pursued at MC and those in which there is current interest amongst Nepali researchers at large (for instance, on state restructuring).
 Books and other reference materials that relate to Nepali history and society written from any social science perspective receive top priority.

 As part of the specialized collection on the media, books and many other types of reference materials (for instance, theses, souvenirs, unpublished seminar papers and reports, etc.) needed for research also receive high priority in the library's holdings.
 In addition, books related to history, politics, education, democracy, social movements, gender, South Asia, etc. also receive priority.
 While some works of literary criticism and essays are also kept, it has been decided that given the space constraint, works of fiction will not be added to the library's holdings.

 The library is open from 10:00 am to 5:00 pm for most of the year except for the three months of Mangsir, Pus and Magh (Mid-Nov–Mid-Feb) when it is open from 10:00am to 4:30pm.
 No membership is required and visitors can only use the books within MC premises against a valid ID card (in the Reading Centre).
-Reprography and printing services at nominal costs are available (see Library User Manual).
+Photocopy service has been discontinued, but (limited) scanning service is available upon request.
+Please contact library personnel for the scanning charges and other related issues. (see Library User Manual).

 (नोटः यो लेख पुस्तकालय आवाज मासिक पत्रिकाको वर्ष ५, अंक ७ (२०६९ चैत) मा ‘नेपालमा जर्नल प्रकाशनको अवस्था’ शीर्षकमा प्रकाशित छ ।)